Counseling Psychology and Human Services

 Jessica Cronce, associate professor (health and risk behaviors among young adults, individual-focused prevention).
 BS, 1999, Washington (Seattle); MS, 2005, MPhil, 2006, PhD, 2009, Yale.
 (2015)

-Dave DeGarmo, research associate professor (prevention science methodology, longitudinal analysis, fathers and parenting).
+Dave DeGarmo, research professor (prevention science methodology, longitudinal analysis, fathers and parenting).
 BA, 1987, Lock Haven; MS, 1989, PhD, 1993, Akron.
-(2013).
+(2013)

-Wendy Hadley, Julie and Keith Thomson Faculty Chair and HEDCO Clinic Director, associate professor (adolescent sexual and substance use risk prevention, adolescent obesity, technology interventions).
+Wendy Hadley, Julie and Keith Thomson Faculty Chair and HEDCO Clinic Director, professor (adolescent sexual and substance use risk prevention, adolescent obesity, technology interventions).
 BS, 1994, University of Florida; MS, 2000, PhD, 2003, University of Memphis.
 (2019)

-Atika Khurana, associate professor (adolescent development and risk-taking, self-regulation and executive functions, family and ecological influences).
+Atika Khurana, professor (adolescent development and risk-taking, self-regulation and executive functions, family and ecological influences).
 BS, 2003, MS, 2005, Panjab; PhD, 2009, Ohio State.
 (2012)

-Jean Kjellstrand, assistant professor (corrections-involved families, positive youth development, reentry and preventive interventions).
+Jean Kjellstrand, associate professor (corrections-involved families, positive youth development, reentry and preventive interventions).
 BA, 1989, Carleton College; MSW, 1991, Wisconsin, Madison; PhD, 2009, Portland State.
 (2014)

 Leslie Leve, professor (foster care, adoption, prevention science).
 BA.
 1990, California, Santa Cruz; MS, 1991, PhD, 1995, Oregon.
 (2013)